Radiolaria & Reef: Our Ocean’s Living Abstractions

 June 7, 2019 – July 19, 2019

-Second Street Gallery is pleased to present Radiolaria & Reef: Our Ocean’s Living Abstractions, an exhibition of new work by artist Tina Curtis in Second Street Gallery’s Dové Gallery.
+Second Street Gallery presented Radiolaria & Reef: Our Ocean’s Living Abstractions, an exhibition of new work by artist Tina Curtis in Second Street Gallery’s Dové Gallery.

 Curtis holds a BFA in Interior Design from the Illinois Institute of Art-Chicago.
 She has been creating commissioned art for design clients since 2012.
 Most recently Curtis has expanded her work to include a successful line of hand painted jewelry, limited edition holiday ornaments.
 Her work has been exhibited in Chicago, New York, and Charlottesville, in addition to being featured in literary journals and magazines across the country and in the United Kingdom.
 Curtis currently lives and works in Charlottesville, Virginia.